microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add an icon

-An icon can be added to the side of the title and subtitle using the IconSource property.
+An icon can be added beside the title and subtitle using the IconSource property.
+Recommended icon sizes include 16px, 24px, and 32px.

 XAML
 ```XAML